font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-aws-gke-migration.md

 ```
 cat replicasets/pacman-replicaset-us-aws-gke-migration-2.yaml
-kubectl apply -f replicasets/pacman-replicaset-us-aws-gke-migration-2.yaml
+kubectl create -f replicasets/pacman-replicaset-us-aws-gke-migration-2.yaml
 ```

-Wait until the replica set status is ready and reflects the changes:
+You can check the `pacman` replica set status but keep in mind we're still keeping 2 replicas:

 ```
 kubectl get rs pacman -o wide --watch
+for c in ${KUBE_FED_CLUSTERS}; do echo; echo -----${c}-----; echo; kubectl --context=${c} get pods; echo; done
 ```

-Once the `pacman` replica set reflects the changes, open up your browser and try to access it using the top-level DNS [http://pacman.default.federation.svc.example.com/](http://pacman.default.federation.svc.example.com/).
+Once the `pacman` replica set reflects the changes, open up your browser and try to access it using the top-level DNS [http://pacman.default.federation.svc.federation.com/](http://pacman.default.federation.svc.federation.com/).
-Make sure to replace `example.com` with your DNS name.
+Make sure to replace `federation.com` with your DNS name.
 If you try to access the old us-east-1 DNS, it will resolve to the only available `pacman` DNS, us-west.
 Note that you may experience a delay in DNS updates and you may need to clear your DNS cache.

-You can also see all the DNS entries that were updated in your [Google DNS Managed Zone](https://console.cloud.google.com/networking/dns/zones).

 #### Check DNS Updates